sruthiar20/Promotion-Engine/experiment-v1/context/coding_guidelines.md

 ## Single Responsibility
 - Each function should do exactly one thing
 - Functions should be small and focused
-- If a function needs a comment to explain what it does, it should be split

 ## DRY (Don't Repeat Yourself)
 - Extract repeated code into reusable functions